earthstar-project/application-formats/formats/capabilities/SPEC_1.0.md

 This is an application format for continuous sharing and minting of capability information

-## Namespace

-While these entries can live and be interpreted in any Namespace, by convention they should live in the communal Namespace `capabilities.000...`

 ## Subspace

 Capabilities are by an entity, and are therefore published under the issuing entities subspace.